frothkoetter/cdw/README.md

 Navigate on your computer to the downloaded passengertickets.csv file and the file is uploaded into the S3 bucket.

-Select the CSV file that you want to import.
+Select the file passengertickets.csv to import.

 ![](images/image0014.png)

-Hue displays the preview of the table along with the format.
+HUE displays the preview of the table along with the format.
 Hue automatically detects the field separator, record separator, and the quote character from the CSV file.
 If you want to override a specific setting, select a different value from the drop-down list.

 ![](images/image0015.png)

 Click Next.

-On this page under DESTINATION, enter “db\_user001”..”db\_user020".unique_tickets_csv in the Name field.
+On this page under DESTINATION, enter your database_name.unique_tickets_csv i.e “db\_user001”.unique_tickets_csv in the Name field.

 ![](images/image0016.png)